 Centrotherm Clean Solutions Becomes Pfeiffer Vacuum+Fab Solutions

-The Busch Group, announces that its brand centrotherm clean solutions will become part of Pfeiffer Vacuum+Fab Solutions.

-MAULBURG/BLAUBEUREN, GERMANY, May 13, 2025 /EINPresswire / -- The Busch Group, one of the largest vacuum solution providers worldwide, announces that its brand centrotherm clean solutions will become part of Pfeiffer Vacuum+Fab Solutions .
+(MENAFN- ForPressRelease) The Busch Group, one of the largest vacuum solution providers worldwide, announces that its brand centrotherm clean solutions will become part of Pfeiffer Vacuum+Fab Solutions.
 Effective September 2025, the gas abatement systems for the semiconductor industry previously offered under this brand will be integrated into the Pfeiffer portfolio and be available under this name in the future, uniting the two members of the global Busch Group.

 Cutting-edge fab solutions from a trusted brand